timchurches/d3horizonR/README.md

 It provides an easy way to visualize large amounts of time series data.

 The plugin is heavily inspired by [cubism.js](https://square.github.io/cubism/), but doesn't make assumptions about real-time metrics and back-end servers such as Cube/Graphite.
-This make it a good option when you just want to plot your data as a horizon chart.
+This makes it a good fit when you just want to plot your data as a horizon chart.

 `d3-horizon-chart` follows the (latest plugin guidelines)[https://bost.ocks.org/mike/d3-plugin/] using D3’s new 4.0 module pattern.